Khorog Nomad Scores & Quality of Life - πΉπ― Tajikistan

 30 |

-Tajik and Russian dominate; English is very rarely spoken, making daily interactions and administrative tasks challenging for non-speakers. |
+Tajik and Russian dominate; English is rarely spoken, making daily tasks and socializing challenging without local language skills. |

 |